 We're happy to announce that you can now create shoppable posts on Sked by tagging products in your Instagram posts!

 Product tagging is still a beta feature and we're working with customers to actively test it.
 We strongly recommend you verify that product tags have gone out correctly for the first few posts in which you have tagged products.
-Product tagging is available for Marketer, Agency, Enterprise and Custom plans.
+Product tagging is available for Essentials, Professional, and Enterprise plans.
 Please verify your plan to ensure you have access to product tagging.

 Instagram's requirements for product tagging